 - 2. Funding from California State Approving Agency for Veterans Education for Veterans and their dependents - 3.
-Training Provider to receive Workforce Investment Act (WIA) Fund eligible for a loan guaranteed by the federal or state government and the student defaults on the loan, both of the following may occur:
+Training Provider to receive Workforce Investment Act (WIA) Fund

 If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund, and that, if the student has received federal student financial aid funds, the student is entitled to a refund of the money not paid from federal student financial aid program funds.
-If the student is